peter88213/yw-reporter/docs/usage.md

 ## Configuration file

-The latest yWriter project selected and the latest options are saved in a configuration file.
+The latest yWriter project selected and the latest options used for a report are saved in a configuration file.

 In Windows, this is the file path: